 Whenever you have a large chunk of time available (weekend afternoons are good for many people), use it to prepare big batches of your favorite healthy meals.
 This can be anything from soups to roasted veggies to lean meats.
 Then divvy them up into containers and pop them in the fridge or freezer for later.
 This way you can just grab an individual meal to slip into your lunch bag or chow down on when you get home from work.
 Gone will be the days of fast food and delivery!

 Need some meal prep recipe ideas?
-Check out the book Smart Meal Prep for Beginners!
+Smart Meal Prep for Beginners: Recipes and Weekly Plans for Healthy, Ready-to-Go Meals

 3. Organize Your Cupboards and Closets